American Canoe Association (ACA) Kayaking Classes

 Instructor Updates: Current ACA instructors may join the first two (and on approval last two) days of the class to fulfill every 4 year update requirements. (on space available basis).

-Course Locations: Blackfoot and Clark Fork Rivers.
+Course Locations: TBD.
 Meetings will be held at various locations.
 Expect river temperatures of 45 to 55 degrees and air temps of 50 to 70 degrees (As always, be prepared for cold, rainy weather).

 Prerequisite Skills: Class II-III paddling skills are required along with a solid river roll.
 Bring a boat you will use for teaching.
 (Generally a creek or river running boat is best).

 Pre-course Assignment: Important: Join ACA online www.acanet.org ($40 for ACA individual membership and $25 for Instructor Membership of Safety Education Instruction Committee).
 Bring receipt and/or ACA number to class.
 Review the instruction section of the ACA website, including course registration and reporting, course outlines, and insurance information.

 Overall Health: Participants should be in good physical health and should be in condition to paddle for long hours.
 Class days are long, yet invigorating.